-Estimates of aquatic grasses cover are derived each year using aerial surveys.
+Estimates of aquatic grasses cover are derived each year by VIMS using aerial surveys.
 The aquatic grasses score is determined as the area of aquatic grasses present in each of the 15 reporting regions as a percentage of the restoration goal.
-Each reporting region is assigned a color representing progress towards the goal.
+Each reporting region is assigned a score representing progress towards the goal.

-This map shows the preliminary aquatic grasses (submerged aquatic vegetation) distribution in 2007.
+This map shows the preliminary aquatic grass (submerged aquatic vegetation) distribution in 2010.
 While aquatic grasses fringe long sections of the shoreline, there are many areas of the Bay in which they no longer occur or have experienced a significant reduction in area.
-For example, aquatic grasses are absent in the Back, West, and Nanticoke Rivers and have very low cover in many other areas.
-During 2007, many areas of the Bay, such as the Upper Bay and Upper Western Shore regions, experienced a significant increase in aquatic grasses area compared to 2006.
+For example, aquatic grasses are absent in the Back, West, and Nanticoke Rivers and have very low coverage in many other areas.
+During 2010, aquatic grasses decreased slightly in many regions.
+However, the main areas with aquatic grasses, the Susquehanna Flats and Tangier Sound can be seen on this map.
 There were also slight increases in the Rappahannock River, the James River, and the York River, continuing the recovery of those areas.
 This assessment is based on aquatic grass survey data provided by VIMS.
 See http://www.vims.edu/bio/sav for more information.

-Estimates of aquatic grasses cover are derived each year using aerial surveys.
-Survey data was used to determine area of aquatic grass in each reporting region for 2006 and 2007.
-Percent (%) difference in area between 2006 and 2007 was calculated.
+Estimates of aquatic grasses cover are derived each year by VIMS using aerial surveys.
+Survey data was used to determine area of aquatic grass in each reporting region.

 |0 20 40 60 80 100|